-- Dog Food – I wean the on Taste Of The Wild.
+- Dog Food – I typically wean my litters on Nutrisource Large Breed Puppy formula.
 For more information see the post What Should I Feed My Dogue de Bordeaux Puppy.
-If you chose to feed a different brand, go to www.dogfoodadvisor.com to find out how that brand ranks.
 Poor nutrition can do serious, long-term damage to a growing mastiff puppy

 - Travel Crate – If you are driving to pick up your puppy you will want a travel crate for your puppy to ride home in.
 Especially if you will not have any passengers riding with you.
 A travel crate size of approximately 32″L X 22.5″W X 24″H will suffice for your journey.
 This should not be your puppy’s permanent crate as he/she will outgrow it very quickly.